alphinside/iframe-chart-builder/README.md

 ## General Usage Flow

 1. Upload your tables
+    - You can see example data that can be used for each chart type under `examples/data` directory
 2. Create new chart configuration
 3. Get your charts URL
 4. Modify the chart HTML `div` styling as you need